mobilejazz/harmony-reference/RealmDataSource.md

 `RealmDataSource<E,O>` is a swift implementation of an interface for Realm conforming to [`DataSource`](DataSource.md) (`GetDataSoruce`, `PutDataSource` and `DeleteDataSource`).
 It automatically maps entities to realm objects (it requires object mappers) and can run queries to fetch, store and delete objects.

-It's interface exposes two generics:
+Its interface exposes two generics:
 - `E`: The entity type
 - `O`: The equivalent realm object type